Introduction: A Garden in a Sack

-We took tips for our how-to guide from Appropedia's and Gardens for Health's bag garden pages and Send a Cow's video tutorial for making a bag garden in Uganda.
+We took tips for our how-to guide from Appropedia's and Gardens for Health's bag garden pages (no longer up) and Send a Cow's video tutorial for making a bag garden in Uganda (no longer up).
 This is how we did it.

 Step 1: Materials, Tools and Build Time